|Net Worth:||$8 Million|

 What Is Magnus Carlsen Net Worth?

-With Carlsen’s record-breaking winnings, the grandmaster is said to record an impressive net worth of $8 million, making him one of the richest chess players in the world in the present day.
+With Carlsen’s record-breaking winnings, the grandmaster is said have an impressive net worth of $8 million, making him one of the richest chess players in the world in the present day.
 Just like any other athlete, Carlsen’s sources of wealth heavily rely on tournament prizes, sponsorships, endorsements, and other sources of income.

 When it comes to tournament prizes, Carlsen is said to be offered a $1 million prize for each tournament he joins.
 Moreover, he is receiving an estimated $2 million every year from sponsorships and endorsements.
 In 2020, he signed a deal with Unibet, an online gambling company, valid for two years.
-Apart from this, he is also being sponsored by Simonsen Vogt Wigg and Arctic Securities and he also models for G-Star Raw, a Dutch fashion company.
+Apart from this, he is also being sponsored by Norwegian companies Simonsen Vogt Wiig and Arctic Securities and he also models for G-Star Raw, a Dutch fashion company.

 The most watched video on Magnus Carlsen YouTube channel with almost 8 million views

-Moreover, Carlsen is also active in e-gaming being the founder of Play Magnus – Train and Play Chess with Magnus and co-founder of Play Magnus AS which are both electronic chess video games.
+Moreover, Carlsen is also active in e-gaming being the founder of Play Magnus – Train and Play Chess with Magnus and co-founder of Play Magnus AS which are both chess video games.
 He is not only a pioneer of these online chess games but a player as well.
 In 2021, he earned $510,587 just by playing in Chess24, an online chess game and ranked as the highest-paid e-gamer of the year.

 How Magnus Carlsen Spends His Money?